File system and file storage

 Where you can write temporary files

 /appwhere it can read and write as wished (e.g. Ruby on Rails storing upload in the

 tmpdirectory inside the project, so it will write in

 The global temporary directory

-So in both these directories you can store temporary files, but keep in mind they will be lost when the app will be restarted.
+In both these directories you can store temporary files, but keep in mind they will be lost when the app is restarted.

 External storage service

-If you need to store files in a persistant manner, the good practice is to use an external storage service solution like:
+If you need to store files in a persistent manner, the good practice is to use an external storage service solution like: